 Meet the Requirements for the Bacterial Meningitis Vaccine

-Vaccination requirement applies to anyone under the age of thirty as follows:
+Starting January 1, 2014, this vaccination requirement applies to anyone under the age of 22 as follows:

 - • All first-time freshmen

 - • All returning NCTC students with a break in enrollment of at least one Fall or Spring semester